Types of local government audits and reports

 Energy Independence Act compliance examinations (Energy examinations)

-We conduct examinations of Washington's large utilities to ensure they are complying with the Energy Independence Act (EIA).
+We conduct examinations of Washington's large utilities to ensure they are complying with the EIA, the Energy Independence Act (PDF, new tab).
 The act requires the state's qualifying utilities to obtain up to 15 percent of their electricity from renewable resources each year and to pursue cost-effective energy conservation to meet their biennial targets.

-Visit the Washington Department of Commerce's EIA website.
+Visit the Washington Department of Commerce's EIA website (new tab).

 School apportionment-related audits